 - So Lear and Cordelia laugh at those folks who believe true value, quality, richness, can be created just by wrapping the thing to be embellished in a seemingly rich outer layer.
 Yet by doing so, ultimately destroy that which was already charming, delightful, appealing.

-Back to our time, what seems certain however, is that dedicated groups of people working together in coordination toward treasured goals can indeed affect outcomes - both good and bad.
+What seems certain however, is that dedicated groups of people working together in coordination toward treasured goals can indeed affect outcomes — both good and bad.

-Nevertheless today, the amount of world debt seems so large, that perhaps it's just not possible to repair such broken economies with the current tools, while still staying economically intact.
+Even before COVID-19, the amount of world debt seems so large, that perhaps it's just not possible to repair such broken economies with the current tools, while still staying economically intact.

 Hiding The Bank-of-Banks In Plain Sight